Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 Make no mistake: prospective businesses are researching your website before they decide to work with you.
 The way you position your business (and the content you display) can either build trust and confidence….or break it.

 What’s the most important page on your website?
 (Hint: it’s not your homepage)

-Frankly, the landscape has changed for construction: websites are now extremely important for building relationships and marketing to the right people.
+The landscape has changed for construction: websites are now extremely important for building relationships and marketing to the right people.

 Take a quick look on your Google Analytics dashboard (or ask your website guy to do it) and you’ll likely find an interesting trend: your About Us page receives higher traffic than most pages on your website.

-And if your only content is a bland “mission statement” that promises “high quality work” with no proof or story to back it up, guess what happens?
+And if your only content is a bland “mission statement” that promises “high-quality work” with no proof or story to back it up, guess what happens?

-Your About Us page matters.
+In summary: your About Us page matters.
 A lot.
 Especially for a service-based industry like construction.